jeinselen/VF-BlenderAutosaveRender/README.md

 ### Total Time Spent Rendering

-- This simply displays the total number of hours, minutes, and seconds spent rendering the current project, and must be enabled in the Add-on Preferences (see above)
+- This tracks the total number of hours, minutes, and seconds spent rendering the current project, and the output panel display can be turned on in the Add-on Preferences (see above)

 ## Notes

-- Auto Save Render depends on the Blender file having been saved at least once, otherwise there is no project name or directory for the Add-on to work with
+- Auto Save Render depends on the Blender file having been saved at least once in order to save images, otherwise there is no project name or directory for the Add-on to work with
-- Auto Save Render will only save the final frame when rendering sequences, preventing mass dupliation, but still allowing for total render time to be saved
+- Only the final frame will be atuo saved when rendering sequences, preventing mass dupliation but still allowing for total render time to be saved in the file name (depending on settings)
+- Total render time will continue to increment even when auto file saving is toggled off in the output panel
+- Total render time will _not_ increment when rendering files from the command line, since it depends on being saved within the project file (and rendering from the command line typically doesn't save the project file after rendering finishes)